ab4d/Ab4d.SharpEngine.Samples/README.md

 - Some Intel graphics cards may not work with shared texture in WPF's SharpEngineSceneView control (writable bitmap is used instead, but this is slower).

-- When using SharedTexture in WPF application, some older graphics cards may produce WPF's UCEERR_RENDERTHREADFAILURE (0x88980406) error.
+- When using SharedTexture in a WPF application, some older graphics cards may produce WPF's UCEERR_RENDERTHREADFAILURE (0x88980406) error.
+Set SharpEngineSceneView.PresentationType to WriteableBitmap as a workaround.

-- ReaderObj cannot read obj files from a stream (this makes it impossible to read obj files Android)
+- ReaderObj cannot read obj files from a stream (this makes it impossible to read obj files on Android)

 To enable Vulkan validation, install the Vulkan SDK from: https://vulkan.lunarg.com/